Vladabdf/kh2QuadratumCM/readme.md

-# Currently WIP - Please do not report anything that is broken.

----

 ## Replaces KH1 Command Menu

-> ### This is the UHD version (1440p and above)
+> ### This is the standard version.
-> > ### This means it will look extremely sharp, possibly jagged if you use it on resolutions lower than 1440p.
+> > ### This means this version of the mod supports resolutions between 720p ~ 1080p.
+If you play on a resolution higher than 1200p (E.g. 2560x1440, or 3840x2160), you might be interested in using the [UHD version here.](https://github.com/Vladabdf/kh2QuadratumCM-UHD)

 ---